jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

 scrape_quotes()
 ```

 This will print the page source to the console.
+(The page source is the HTML of the page.)